How To End A Conversation

 - Standing up if you've been sitting down

-- Starting to move towards the door, or in the general direction you were originally heading
+- Starting to move toward the door, or in the general direction you were originally heading

 - Starting to give quicker, shorter responses - "Yep, yep, yep.
 Totally.
 Anyway, I should get going..."

-- Looking more frequently at the thing you need to get back to, e.g., your computer, the direction you were walking in, the fax machine you needed to use before you started chatting to a co-worker
+- Looking more frequently at the thing you need to get back to, e.g., your computer, the direction you were walking, the photocopier you needed to use before you started chatting to a co-worker

-- If the conversation still hasn't wound down, actually getting back to the thing you needed to do, e.g., starting to send the fax, resuming your shopping, typing at your computer at the same time you're talking
+- If the conversation still hasn't wound down, actually getting back to the thing you needed to do, e.g., starting to photocopy documents, resuming your shopping, typing at your computer at the same time you're talking

 Make a statement to summarize and wrap up the conversation, then say you've got to go